MarcErdmann/vue-dragula/README.md

 - multiple dragula instances automatically
 - Vue.js keeps track of all changes

 ### Installation
+Either do:
 ```
 bower install vue-dragula
 ```
+or download the scripts and include them in your project.

 ### Usage
 Include vue-dragula after Vue.js and dragula:
 ```html